Golden Gate Biosphere Network: Golden Gate Biosphere Region Geography

-It extends through the North-Central California coastal region from the Bodega Marine Reserve in the north to Jasper Ridge in the south and includes the Farallon Islands, Angel Island, and Alcatraz within the San Francisco Bay.
+The Region extends through the North-Central California coastal region from the Bodega Marine Reserve in the north to Jasper Ridge in the south and includes the Farallon Islands, Angel Island, and includes Alcatraz within the San Francisco Bay.
 The biosphere region is situated on both sides of the San Andreas Fault.
 Each side has a completely different type of bedrock, and the western side of the rift is moving northward.

 Core areas, otherwise known as protected area, are legally constituted core areas devoted to long-term protection.
-The core areas of the Golden Gate Biosphere region are of sufficient size to serve the three functions required of biosphere regions outlined above.
+The core areas of the Golden Gate Biosphere region are of sufficient size to serve the three functions required of biosphere regions mentioned previously.
 Marine protected areas within the biosphere include the following conservation units: